The constantly adapting Tech Lead

 Answering a very common question that Tech Leads have: “What do I focus on?”

-In the previous edition, we explored the three primary Tech Lead archetypes:
+There are three primary Tech Lead archetypes:

-The Technical Tech Lead: the go-to person for technical expertise.
+- The Technical Tech Lead: the go-to person for technical expertise.

-The People Tech Lead: focuses on people and team dynamics.
+- The People Tech Lead: focuses on people and team dynamics.

-The Adaptive Tech Lead: dynamically adapts between tech and people focus.
+- The Adaptive Tech Lead: dynamically adapts between tech and people focus.

 With these three complex types in mind, a very common question that Tech Leads have: “OK, now what?
 What do I focus on?”